orbisgis/doc.orbisgis.org/docs/users/quickstart.rst

 To load data, just make a right-click in the :ref:`geocatalog` and choose "Add" or "Import".

-* Add: Link a new database table to a file (vector, alphanumeric, ...),
+* Add: Direct link to a data (vector, alphanumeric, ...),
 	* Pro:
 		* Immediate table creation,
-		* Does not take more disk space,
+		* Does not take disk space,
 		* Can create spatial index.
 	* Cons:
 		* Read-only table,
 		* Cannot create alpha-numeric index,
-		* Only compatible with h2 database.
 * Import: Copy the file content into a new database table,
 	* Pro:
 		* Create a native h2/PostGIS table,